-The study demonstrates the importance of active participation of different stakeholders (from municipal authority to tourists) in a way that corroborates the stakeholder theory, by which developing tourism should take account of the interests of all relevant groups (Freeman, 1984).
-Furthermore, the findings emphasize the importance of cooperation among different stakeholders in UT despite the rivalries and conflicts of interest that may be found [emerge among them.
-Urban tourism is versatile [] and mingles many sectors [multi-sectorial – from transport to food and accommodations.
-A fragmented approach that does not take account of all stakeholders’ interests and the importance of synchronization of all activities may impair the visitors’ experience in the town (Lalicic & Önder, 2018).
-When stakeholders collaborate for a common goal, they can assure that all aspects of UT – from physical infrastructures to the local culinary scene – will together provide a holistic and attractive tourism experience.
-Cooperation among stakeholders also contributes [helps to optimize resources, which are largely limited and their shortage is an obstacle to tourism development.
-By collaborating, stakeholders can share resources and thus maximize the effectiveness of their investments (Li et al., 2020).
-Participation [co-opting] of all stakeholders in making decisions on urban-tourism development and management, especially of the local community (Shani & Pizam, 2012) ensures that the decisions made will bear everyone’s interests in mind and, in this manner, will maintain the local community’s quality of life.
-As a result, local support of tourism projects set in the neighborhoods will also increase.
+The study demonstrates the importance of diverse stakeholders’ active participation in a way that corroborates the stakeholder theory, which holds that tourism development should take account of the interests of all relevant groups (Freeman, 1984).
+Furthermore, the findings emphasize the importance of cooperation among different stakeholders in UT despite rivalries and conflicts of interest that they may have Urban tourism is multi-faceted and multi-sectorial, ranging from bus services to food to accommodations.
+A fragmented approach that fails to take account of all stakeholders’ interests and ignores the importance of synchronizing all activities may impair the visitors’ experience in the town (Lalicic & Önder, 2018).
+When stakeholders collaborate for a common goal, they can ensure that all aspects of UT will merge to provide a holistic and attractive tourism experience.
+Cooperation among stakeholders also helps to optimize severely resource limitations that restrain tourism development.
+By collaborating, stakeholders can share resources and maximize the effectiveness of their investments (Li et al., 2020).
+Participation of all stakeholders in decision-making on UT development and management, especially of the local community (Shani & Pizam, 2012), ensures that the decisions made will bear everyone’s interests in mind, maintain the local community’s quality of life, and amplify local support of neighbourhood-based tourism projects.

-The emphasis in this study (both the qualitative and quantitative) of the importance of sustaining the residents’ quality of life is consistent with the idea that sustainable tourism should prioritize residents’ well-being (Tefler & Sharpley, 2015) and that tourism development should be planned out and managed in consideration of the residents’ subjective conceptions [] (Grilli et al., 2021).
-The assumption that quality of life for the residents is critical in developing UT reflects the social exchange theory, by which [according to which residents’ support of tourism is contingent on their grasping the importance of tourism as surpassing its drawbacks (Nunkoo, 2016).
-It bears mentioning that uncontrolled development of UT will lead to accelerated urban development increase in property values, possibly creating gentrification, meaning displacement of local residents and change of the city’s cultural fabric.
-The implications of the study touch upon the need to beware of these undesirable repercussions (Um & Yoon, 2021).
-Accordingly, responsible development of UT will preserve the socio-cultural carrying capacity, which focuses on the level of tourism activity at which a place can cope without causing over-tourism and socio-cultural distress to the townspeople (Milano et al., 2019).
+The emphasis in this study on the importance of protecting residents’ quality of life is consistent with the notion that sustainable tourism should prioritize residents’ well-being (Tefler & Sharpley, 2015) and be planned and managed in consideration of their subjective concepts (Grilli et al., 2021).
+The assumption that residents’ quality of life is critical in developing UT also reflects the social-exchange theory, which sees residents’ support of tourism as contingent on their viewing the importance of tourism as greater than its drawbacks (Nunkoo, 2016).
+It also bears mentioning that uncontrolled UT development would expedite urban development and raise property values, possibly creating gentrification, displacing local residents and changing the city’s cultural fabric.
+The implications of this study touch upon the need to be wary of these undesirable repercussions (Um & Yoon, 2021).
+Accordingly, responsible UT development would preserve the city’s socio-cultural carrying capacity, which focuses on a level of tourism activity at which a place can cope without triggering over-tourism and subjecting townspeople to socio-cultural distress (Milano et al., 2019).

-Managerial implications
+Administrative implications